martyfouts/UI-example/README.md

 This is a silly panel that shows various panel formatting techniques, as well as demonstrating how to display certain non-intuitive properties, such as Booleans as checkboxes and FloatVectors as color pickers.

+# Preferences

+Preferences are basically implemented by creating a class that inherits from `AddonPreferences` and giving it a `draw` routine.
+The individual preferences are Blender Properties and the draw routine sets up the layout used in the preferences section of the Add-on's description in preferences -> add-ons.

+## `UIXAddonPreferences` inherits from `bpy.types.AddonPreferences` and in the example
+contains 3 properties.

+# Keymap

+The keymap code is not well written nor robust but it demonstrates a pattern for adding a custom keymap (in the ops class)